 While this makes perfect sense to British people who live here – after all, it only guarantees (some of) the rights they had when they moved – it is likely to be confusing for others.

-Note – this article refers only to Brits who were living in France before December 31st 2021.
-Anyone who arrives after that will need to follow post-Brexit rules on visas and work permits – full details HERE, while tourists and visitors are subject to different travel rules, full details HERE.
+Note – this article refers only to Brits who were living in France before December 31st 2020.
+Anyone who arrives after that needs to follow post-Brexit rules on visas and work permits – full details HERE, while tourists and visitors are subject to different travel rules, full details HERE.

 We have already seen some cases of British people wrongly being told they immediately need extra paperwork.

 So here are the helpful documents to cut out and keep if you ever need to prove your rights.

 Also, a plea – please be patient with French officials who make mistakes.
 Even those of us who write about it for a living find Brexit pretty confusing and although employees in local government should have been briefed, it is not impossible that some will misunderstand how the rules should apply to Brits.

 While we fully appreciate that it’s frustrating and worrying being told your status is not official – and that Brexit itself has been five long years of fear and stress for British people abroad – one thing we can all agree on is that Brexit is not the fault of the employee of the CPAM office/the local gendarme/the lady at the préfecture.